 This program is part of the Big Ideas series.

-Gary Marcus, NYU scientist and bestselling author, has been described by the New York Times as “one of the country’s best known cognitive psychologists”.
-He is the author of four books, including Kluge, The Algebraic Mind, and the New York Times Bestseller, Guitar Zero.
-His next book, The Future of the Brain: Essays By The World’s Leading Neuroscientists will be published in October, Marcus frequently blogs on science and artificial intelligence for The New Yorker.
+Gary Marcus, described by the New York Times as “one of the country’s best-known cognitive psychologists,” has published numerous articles on language, evolution, computation, and cognitive development, in leading scientific journals.
+He’s the author of four books, including Kluge, The Algebraic Mind, and the New York Times bestseller Guitar Zero.
+He writes frequently for The Times, The New Yorker, and The Wall Street Journal.
+His latest book, The Future of the Brain: Essays by the World’s Leading Neuroscientists, co-edited with Jeremy Freeman, features Nobel laureates May-Britt and Edvard Moser.

 Professor John Donoghue was the founding chairman of the Department of Neuroscience at Brown, a position he held for thirteen years.
 He is currently the director of the Brown Institute for Brain Science, which unites more than one hundred Brown faculty members to support interdisciplinary research on the nervous system.
 Dr. Donoghue received a Jacob Javits award from the NIH and won Germany’s Zulch Prize in 2007 for his research.
 He has received a number of awards related to his work on BrainGate, including 2004 Innovation Award for Neuroscience from Discover Magazine.
 Professor Donoghue is also a co-founder of Cyberkinetics, a startup company developing neurotechnologies for humans with paralysis and nervous system injuries.
 He has served on panels for the NIH, NSF, NASA and other federal agencies and is a Fellow of the American Institute for Medical and Biomedical Engineering.